1560 words, ~ 7 mins to read

 Using with Grammarly

-Just copy the specific text section into Grammarly, make the fixes, paste it back.
-You can also just paste the entire text as-is in Microsoft Word, use the Grammarly plug-in to fix everything, and then just paste it back!
+Just copy the specific text section into Grammarly, make the fixes, and paste it back.
+You can also just paste the entire text as-is in Microsoft Word, use the Grammarly plug-in to fix everything, and then paste it back!

 The idea is that you do 90% of your book writing on VS and then do the final formatting in whatever tool you want.
-You have to do that with pretty much any writing tool anyway, none of them get you to 100% readiness right away.
+You have to do that with pretty much any writing tool anyway; none of them get you to 100% readiness right away.

 What Next?

-1. Learn Markdown in 10 minutes
+1. Learn Markdown in 10 minutes.

-2. Go grab MS Visual Studio Code for free
+2. Go grab MS Visual Studio Code for free.

-3. (optional) Any tool to convert the Markdown to Word (for example).
+3. (Optional) Any tool to convert the Markdown to Word (for example).
 I use a custom script that does a whole lot more.

 I hope that helps, give it a try!